perfanalytics/pose2sim/README.md

 - Install OpenSim GUI:\
   Download the executable [there](https://simtk.org/projects/opensim).
 - Visualize results:
-  - Open the OpenSim GUI, go to File > Open Model, and select the scaled model in the `kinematics` folder.
+  - Open the OpenSim GUI, go to `File > Open Model`, and select the scaled model in the `kinematics` folder.
-  - Go to File > Load Motion, and load the joint angle .mot file in the `kinematics` folder.
+  - Go to `File > Load Motion`, and load the joint angle .mot file in the `kinematics` folder.
-  - If you want to see the 3D marker locations, go to File > Preview Experimental Data, and load the .trc file in the `pose-3d` folder.
+  - If you want to see the 3D marker locations, go to `File > Preview Experimental Data`, and load the .trc file in the `pose-3d` folder.

   <img src="Content/OpenSim.JPG" width="380">